The Gathering

-The Gathering is the annual conference of the United free Church of Scotland
+The annual conference of the United free Church of Scotland

 The Gathering” is an annual get-together run by the United Free Church of Scotland, and everyone’s invited.